cows

 Host or Join a Speaker Event

 Hosting a speaker event is a quintessential chapter project!
-Chapters can request a speaker from the Animal Legal Defense Fund year-round, or join our special speaker event this month.
+Chapters can request a speaker from the Animal Legal Defense Fund year-round.
+We also encourage you to join our special speaker event this month.

 Learn more about the special speaker event